 A person admitting that they are struggling with an addiction is one of the hardest things they could ever do.
-Aside from admitting it to others, one thing that many have to go through the barrier of and overcome is the admitting and accepting it themselves.
+Aside from admitting it to others, one thing that many people have to go through the barrier of and overcome is to admit to and accept it themselves.
 It can be difficult for you to be honest with yourself about your addiction, or the severe dependence that you have developed to a substance.

 There are things you can do that can help you to be more honest about your addiction with yourself.
 Some of these could be:

 - Listing things you have neglected over your substance use